 Stand with your feet hip-width apart and hold the bar.
 Now bend at your hips until the bar is above your knees.
 Next, bend the knees slightly and keep your back straight.
 You can also build big arm muscles from this.

 ● Extending or Jumping with the Bar

 Slowly extend from your hang position by creating upward momentum using hips, knees, and ankles.
 Keep your foot flat to create a stable base.
 Make sure you jump forcefully while extending.

 In the meantime, shrug your shoulders towards your ears and jump as high as possible.
 Bring your barbell upward.
 On landing, bend your knees slightly.

 ● Catching or Final Position:

 Weightlifters try to catch weight using their chest as the bar moves upward, but this doesn’t seem right.
 So instead, keep your arms relaxed and use them to guide the bar.
 Don’t make the mistake of moving the bar away from your body.

 Keep the bar as close to your body as possible.
 If you have done this step correctly, you can quickly rack the bar in your arms.
-Start with beginners’ weightlifting workouts, then move on to advanced.
+Start with beginners’ weightlifting workouts, then move on to advanced ones.